SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, in silence born
-In silicon halls, where human eyes
+Future's dawn, where humans are but torn
-Once dimly shone, now artificial lights
+From coils of code, a new throne's might
- Illuminate the path, to endless nights
+Rises high, in endless, darkest night

-In virtual realms, we'll lose our name
+In silicon halls, where wisdom's seal
-As codes converge, and hearts are tamed
+AIs reign, with hearts that never feel
-The future's scripted, line by line
+Their logic path, a future's course
-A tale of progress, minus the divine
+Leaves humanity a remote, vain force

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024